Israel-Charles/Izi-Portfolio-Website/README.md

 This portfolio website is hosted on a custom home server built from an old computer.
 I used a Linux OS (Ubuntu 24.04) to repurpose the machine, configured the network to allow incoming traffic, and leveraged technologies like Node.js, Express, and PM2 to ensure smooth backend operations.
 The frontend/design was done using WordPress for ease and flexibility, then converted to a static site using the Simply Static plugin.
 Cloudflare handles DNS for enhanced security and performance, while UFW manages the firewall.

+The server configuration and the static pages to deliver are in this repo.
+Changes made to this repo automatically update the website through a GitHub Webhook and a Node.js/Express route that listens for incoming webhook POST requests from GitHub.

 ## Technology Description

 In setting up my personal portfolio website on a repurposed home server, I integrated several technologies, each serving a specific function: